flipk/pfk_tampermonkey_plugins/README.md

 ## Google Chat Tweaker

-The Google Chat web application is obnoxious in quite a number of ways.
+This tweaks Google Chat inside a GMAIL tab.
+NOTE the standalone Google Chat app is not supported by this plugin, because I don't personally use it.

 * The color scheme is boring: black and white.
-* The whitespace is enormous: a window 500 pixels by 500 pixels gets, like, 12 names in it.
-That is just atrocious.
-* When a person has unread messages, the person's name changes to bold, but the difference between the regular font and the bold font is so slight, sometimes you don't notice you don't have messages!
-* Showing the date/time of the last interaction with a user is kind of useless.
-You know what I want?
-How long have they been idle?
-* The "more" and "less" contacts buttons take up a lot of space, and why are there two lists of contacts?
-Just make one with a "more" button that expands it when you want it.
-* The "more" contacts button times out and closes itself!
-Why?
-If I want it open, leave the gosh darned thing open!
-Sorry about the language.
 * Why is there sooooo gooooosh daaaarnned muuuuch whiiiiitespaaaaaace?
 Scrunch up everything!!!!
-* Didn't like the logo
+* When a person has unread messages, the person's name changes to bold, but the difference between the regular font and the bold font is so slight, sometimes you don't notice you have unread messages!

 ### Install : [PFK-chat-tweaker.user.js](https://github.com/flipk/pfk_tampermonkey_plugins/raw/main/PFK-chat-tweaker.user.js)